May TARDA Newsletter – Timeshare Transparency Act S3502 – Hilton Ends Management of Eight Resorts – FTC Update

 In 2019, five of us, who resolved disputes through self-advocacy, formed TARDA https://tarda.org/

-Let’s hope TARDA becomes obsolete because of reaching our goal of greater honesty, transparency and accountability.
+Let’s hope TARDA becomes obsolete because of reaching our goal of greater honesty and transparency.

 TARDA would not exist without your support.
-Let us hear from you if you wish to join our efforts to make a difference or donate to the cause.
+Let us hear from you if you wish to join our efforts or can donate to the cause.

 https://tarda.org/get-involved/